Populating 3D Scenes by Learning Human-Scene Interaction: Conclusions

 {

-\textbf{Acknowledgements:} We thank Siyu Tang for helpful suggestions, Mason Landry for the video voice-over, Benjamin Pellkofer for the project website, and Radek Danecek and Hongwei Yi for proofreading.
-We also thank all members of the Perceiving Systems department for the feedback.
-This work was partially supported by the International Max Planck Research School for Intelligent Systems (\mbox{IMPRS-IS}). }
+\textbf{Acknowledgements:} We thank M.~Landry for the video voice-over, B.~Pellkofer for the project website, and R.~Danecek and H.~Yi for proofreading.
+This work was partially supported by the International Max Planck Research School for Intelligent Systems (\mbox{IMPRS-IS}). \textbf{Disclosure:} MJB has received research funds from Adobe, Intel, Nvidia, Facebook, and Amazon.
+While MJB is a part-time employee of Amazon, his research was performed solely at, and funded solely by, Max Planck.
+MJB has financial interests in Amazon, Datagen Technologies, and Meshcapade GmbH. }

 {